cloud-native-toolkit/operator-masauto/README.md

 `export IMG=docker.io/tcskill/masauto:v0.6.0`

-3. Install Operator into cluster
+3. Install Operator into cluster and add your entitlement key

 `make install deploy`

+*IBM Entitlement Key*
+Create a secret to hold your ibm entitlement key:

+`oc create secret generic "ibm-entitlement-key" -n masauto-operator-system --from-literal="username=cp" --from-literal="password=YOUR-KEY-GOES-HERE"`

 4. Customize your CR and install on the cluster (obviously install core CR first, then the others: manage, iot, monitor, etc.) Sample CR's are foundin the `/config/samples` directory of this repo.